davenquinn/figment-ui/README.md

 - Make helpers definable in CLI
 - Remove `coffeescript` and `stylus` defaults
 - Allow testing on multiple figures at once
+- Add a "Print" button to the testing page